kubevirt/user-guide/docs/virtual_machines/windows_wirtio_drivers.md

 > Some drivers are required in the installation phase.
 When you are
 > installing Windows onto the virtio block storage you have to provide
 > an appropriate virtio driver.
 Namely, choose viostor driver for your
-> version of Microsoft Windows, eg does not install XP driver when you
+> version of Microsoft Windows, eg. does not install XP driver when you
 > run Windows 10.
 >
 > Other drivers can be installed after the successful windows